✅ SAFE — Green Beans

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 What looks like a stray's tolerance is endurance, not proof of safety.
 They also suffer undiagnosed chronic issues.
 Breeds that tend toward obesity, pancreatitis or allergies need careful portioning, not free feeding.

-"When Indian pet parents ask me about green beans, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With green beans, the factors that matter most are preparation and quantity — not just the safety rating.
 A 'safe' or 'caution' label is only the start; portion size and frequency matter more.
 The katori measures are a starting point — your own dog's response tunes them."

 Sources & References